Hafikan/hafikan.github.io/_projects/Droneport and GSM-Based Communication.md

 image: https://adaguzey.com/wp-content/uploads/2024/05/Droneport.jpg
 description: My contributions to this project included the development of an innovative droneport system that facilitates efficient takeoff and landing operations for drones.
 Additionally, I designed GSM-based communication software to ensure seamless interaction between the drones, the droneport, and the central computer.
 ---
-# 4G/LTE-Based Smart Droneport and CoPilot Control System
+# 4G/LTE-Based Droneport, Quad-Copter and CoPilot Control System

 This project involved the development of an intelligent droneport system tailored for urban delivery drones, along with a custom-designed 4G/LTE-based communication protocol.
 The system enables autonomous and secure data exchange between drones, the droneport, and a user interface with approximately 200 ms latency.
 The Co-Pilot interface, built with Qt and Python, empowers users with both manual and autonomous mission control capabilities.

 ![preview](/images/2025-06-02_15-25.png)